Create a foundation to build on.

 It begins with a plan

 You need a set of survival plans.
-This is the foundation of preparedness.
+These are the basis of preparedness.
 You cannot expect to get anywhere in a timely manner without having a road map.
 Your plans will tell you:

 - How to get out of your house if there is a fire.